rajeshmantri2711/Labs-and-Challenges/Blue Team Labs Online/readme.md

 ## Follina

 **Activity:**
-Analyzed the Follina (MSDT) vulnerability by investigating a malicious Office document used for initial access.
-Identified exploitation behavior and execution flow.
+Analyzed a malicious Microsoft Word document (`sample.doc`) associated with the Follina (CVE-2022-30190) vulnerability.
+Since the original malware infrastructure was no longer active, dynamic analysis platforms such as Any.Run were not viable.
+To complete the investigation, relied on open-source intelligence and publicly available threat research.

 **Learning:**
-- Office-based attack vectors
-- MSDT exploitation mechanics
-- Document-based malware detection
+- Understanding the Follina (CVE-2022-30190) vulnerability
+- Analyzing malicious Office documents
+- Using OSINT and threat intelligence reports for malware analysis
+- Interpreting real-world incident response write-ups

 **Proof:**
 - [Follina](Follina.png)